junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Life in Heaven isn't the same as life on Earth."
 Cas points out the obvious, miserable.

-"The second best thing we get to have, I'm pretty okay with that," Dean brushes his shoulder, fingers itching to his cheek but stay put.
+"The second best thing we get to have, I'm pretty okay with that," Dean brushes his shoulder, fingers itching to touch his cheek, but stays put.
 "I still get to see you, right?"

 "Yes," Cas nods.